Iggy Azalea’s Boyfriend LJay Currie Can’t Keep His Hands Off Her Almost Naked Derrière

 A photo posted by Iggy Azalea (@thenewclassic) on

-The Australian beauty wore a rather bright red push-up bikini and matching Brazilian bottoms to show off her surgically enhanced 5ft10in figure, crediting her Beverly Hills plastic surgeon, Dr. Ashkan Ghavami, for her fabulous nose and breasts in a post from November last year.
+The Australian beauty wore a rather bright red push-up bikini and matching Brazilian bottoms to show off her surgically enhanced 5-foot, 10-inch figure, crediting her Beverly Hills plastic surgeon, Dr. Ashkan Ghavami, for her fabulous nose and breasts in a post from November last year.

 The Aussie hottie has kept a relatively low profile since splitting with her ex-fiancé, LA Laker’s star Nick Young, but she has been in the spotlight following routine critiques of the Australian version of the series X Factor.
-It is unclear as to where the 26-year-old’s female friends were, as pics revealed that she was joined in Mexico by an entourage of all-male members.
+It is unclear as to where the 26-year-old’s female friends were as pics revealed that she was joined in Mexico by an entourage of all-male members.

 New picture of Iggy with friends in Mexico. ???? pic.twitter.com/rvRvfTPrFn